Walter Clemens: Soviet and post-Soviet studies

-Having participated in the first exchange of U.S. and Soviet graduate students in 1958–59, Clemens became one of the first specialists to study Soviet arms control policies and, later, one of the few scholars to anticipate the demise of the Soviet system.
+Having participated in the first exchange of U.S. and Soviet graduate students in 1958–59, Clemens became one of the first specialists to study Soviet arms control policies.
 As the Soviet system entered its final years, he wrote Can Russia Change?
 The USSR Confronts Global Interdependence (1990) and Baltic Independence and Russian Empire (1991).
-In reviewing Can Russia Change? for Foreign Affairs, John C. Campbell wrote "the main argument for relations of 'complex interdependence' is clear and convincing."
+In a review for Foreign Affairs, John C. Campbell wrote of Can Russia Change? that "the main argument for relations of 'complex interdependence' is clear and convincing".

 In Baltic Independence, Clemens argued that the Singing Revolution of the three Baltic nations gave a coup de grâce to the Soviet system.
 The Foreign Affairs review of Baltic Interdependence expressed: "[t]his book, better than any other, tells how the local communist parties tried and failed to adapt to the growing popular demands for national self-determination."
-A review in Lituanus described Baltic Interdependence as "the only current scholarly work which succinctly summarizes the troubled histories of the Baltic nations, including the complicated negotiations for independence during the years 1917–1920" Later analyzing a decade of post-Soviet development, Clemens wrote The Baltic Transformed: Complexity Theory and European Security (2001).
+A review in Lituanus described Baltic Interdependence as "the only current scholarly work which succinctly summarizes the troubled histories of the Baltic nations, including the complicated negotiations for independence during the years 1917–1920".
+Based on what he observed in the Soviet empire, Clemens was one of the few scholars to anticipate the imminent collapse of the Soviet system.
+Later analyzing a decade of post-Soviet development, Clemens wrote The Baltic Transformed: Complexity Theory and European Security (2001).

+Following Russia's invasions of Ukraine and China's actions in Xinjiang and the South China Sea, Clemens published many critical essays in Europe's Edge and other periodicals.
+Moscow's growing ties with Pyongyang as well as Beijing led Clemens to write about the emerging totalitarian axis.

+In 2023 he wrote Blood Debts: What Putin and Xi Owe Their Victims.
+Reviewing this book in Global Asia (December 2023) professor Mel Gurtov observed that Clemens looks beyond Putin and Xi to a new order for the Russian and Chinese people, based on adoption by successor governments of Immanuel Kant's three foundations for "perpetual peace" - republican government, international law under a federation of free states and respect for human rights."
+This may seem unachievable, but Clemens reminds readers how post-war Germany and Japan embraced democratic institutions.

+Clemens also addressed problems within the United States.
+In 2023 he published The Republican War on America: Dangers of Trump and Trumpism.
+Professor Matthew Weiss termed the book, "a timely, rich, and insightful contribution to our understanding of the components, causes and consequences of Trumpism."
+It is "an essential resource for all those who wish to learn more about the underpinnings, inner workings, and the tenets of Trumpism, and how the rot of Trump and Trumpism have debased the American presidency, tarnished the Republican Party, and shaken the democratic foundations of the U.S. to its core."